Pylons/pyramid/docs/narr/urldispatch.rst

 ``view_renderer``
-  This is either a single string term (e.g. ``json``) or a string implying a path or :term:`resource specification` (e.g. ``templates/views.pt``).
+  This is either a single string term (e.g. ``json``) or a string implying a path or :term:`asset specification`
+  (e.g. ``templates/views.pt``).
 If the renderer value is a single term (does not contain a dot ``.``), the specified term will be used to look up a renderer implementation, and that renderer